-Not Using Beginning Developing Applying Innovating Previewing new content How can you begin to incorporate some aspects of this strategy into your instruction?
-How can you engage students in previewing activities that require them to access prior knowledge and analyze new content?
-In addition to engaging students in previewing activities that require students to access prior knowledge and analyze new content, how can you also monitor the extent to which students are accessing prior knowledge and analyze new content?
-How might you adapt and create new strategies for previewing new content that address unique student needs and situations?
-What are you learning about your students as you adapt and create new strategies?
+Not Using Beginning Developing Applying Innovating Previewing How can you How can you In addition to How might you adapt What are you new content begin to incorporate some aspects of this strategy into your instruction? engage students in previewing activities that require them to access prior knowledge and analyze new content? engaging students in previewing activities that require students to access prior knowledge and analyze new content, how can you also monitor the extent to which students are accessing prior knowledge and analyze new content? and create new strategies for previewing new content that address unique student needs and situations? leaming about your students as you adapt and create new strategies?